 Moritella viscosa causes winter ulcer disease in salmonids.
-The aim of the present work was to isolate and partially characterise an extracellular peptidase from M. viscosa, and to study its role in virulence.
+The aim of the present work was to isolate and partially characterize an extracellular peptidase from M. viscosa, and to study its role in virulence.
 The peptidase, termed MvP1, was a 38-kDa metallopeptidase produced in late exponential growth.
-The optimum temperature for MvP1 was 40 °C, but the enzyme was active over a broad range of temperatures.
-MvP1 was non-lethal to salmon at concentrations up to 0.22 μg/g fish, but extracellular products were lethal to salmon.
+The optimum temperature for MvP1 was 40 ° C, but the enzyme was active over a wide range of temperatures.
+MvP1 was non-lethal to salmon at concentrations up to 0.22 μg / g fish, but extracellular products were lethal to salmon.
 MvP1 degraded casein, gelatin and collagen from lumpfish skin.
-It caused considerable tissue necrosis and hemorrhages at the site of injection, and affected cell–cell adhesions in EPC and BF-2 cell lines, but was not highly cytotoxic.
+It caused considerable tissue necrosis and hemorrhages at the site of injection, and affected cell – cell adhesions in EPC and BF-2 cell lines, but was not highly cytotoxic.
 The peptidase partially degraded fish IgM heavy chain but was non-hemolytic.
 The mvp1 gene was sequenced and encoded a 734-aa polypeptide containing a signal sequence, an N-terminal propeptide, a mature peptidase domain and a C-terminal propeptide.
 The MvP1 propeptide undergoes both N-terminal and C-terminal processing and different C-terminal processing results in the formation of several active isoforms of the mature peptidase.
-The catalytic domain showed highest sequence similarity with several vibriolysins (EC 126.96.36.199) originating from Pseudoalteromonas strains, showing up to 80% aa identity.
+The catalytic domain showed highest sequence similarity with several vibriolysins (EC 220.127.116.11) originating from Pseudoalteromonas strains, showing up to 80% aa identity.
 The results indicate that MvP1 is a previously unknown vibriolysin that might affect M. viscosa virulence by aiding in the invasion and dissemination of the bacterium in its host, by causing tissue destruction.